 COVID-19: Plan to Return to School

-Our top priority is the health and well-being of our students and employees when we return to School for the 2020–21 school year.
+Our top priority is the health and well-being of our students and employees for the 2020–21 school year.
 We continue to monitor health directives and protocols related to COVID-19, and that guidance informs our operating procedures.
-Our goal is to mitigate risk while conducting school in person and on campus.
+Our goal is to mitigate risk while conducting school in person, on campus.
 As new guidelines are published, we will update our plan to best serve the needs of our community.

-To acclimate students to our new school procedures, we are adjusting our first day of school plans.
-At this time, the first day of school will be Tuesday, September 8.
-Lower School students will attend in person, and Middle School students will attend remotely on Tuesday, September 8, and attend in person beginning Wednesday, September 9.
-This will help us provide appropriate oversight as we welcome our Lower School children back to campus.
-All students will have a full day of classes on Tuesday, September 8.
+To acclimate students to our new school procedures, we adjusted our first day of school plans.
+The first day of school was Tuesday, September 8.
+Lower School returned in person, and Middle School students attended remotely on Tuesday, September 8, and returned attend in person on Wednesday, September 9.
+This helped us provide appropriate oversight as we welcome our Lower School children back to campus.
 As we receive more information from health and government officials, we may modify our plans to protect our community.